Do you have plans to explore Ireland in the New Year? Here are 10 things that we think need to be on your 2020 Irish bucket list.

 3. Hook Lighthouse – take a tour of Ireland’s oldest functioning lighthouse

-Hook Lighthouse in County Wexford is a popular attraction in southeast Ireland and has been marking the entrance to Waterford Harbour for at least 2,000 years.
+Hook Lighthouse is one of the biggest attractions and top things to do in Wexford, in southeast Ireland.
+And it has been marking the entrance to Waterford Harbour for at least 2,000 years.
 It is one of the oldest functioning lighthouses in the world, with the current tower structure dating back 800 years.

 Hook Lighthouse offers guided tours of the lighthouse tower all year round and is one of the top things to do in Wexford and Waterford.
 Visitors can climb the 115 steps to enjoy the spectacular view of the coastline and hear the fascinating tales of the structures’ purpose, its inhabitants and its legacy from phenomenal local tour guides.